 As students progress through their school years, they must acquire, memorize, process, and use a tremendous amount of information.
 Poor school performance can indicate that a student has not learned “how to learn.”
-Students with dyslexia, ADD/ADHD, poor working memory, or other learning differences can have a particularly hard time mastering study skills.
+Students with dyslexia, ADHD, poor working memory, or other learning differences can have a particularly hard time mastering study skills.

 At Syllables Learning Center, we help students of all ages acquire and hone study skills — resulting in successful learning and better grades.